covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Policy/SupportforPolicies.rst

        totally disagree, disagree, neither/nore, agree, totally agree :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

 Under the current circumstances, do you disagree or agree with the following (possible) policies against spreading the coronavirus?
-People aged 70 and over or with a medical condition have to stay at home except to do basic shopping or because urgent medical attention is required; *Variable:* ``supp_curfew_high_risk``
+People aged 70 and over or with a medical condition have to stay at home except to do basic shopping or because urgent medical attention is required
+ *Variable:* ``supp_curfew_high_risk``

 .. csv-table::